Logan Township, New Jersey: Local government

 Logan Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Small Municipality (Plan 3) form of New Jersey municipal government, enacted by direct petition as of January 1, 1984.
 The township is one of 18 municipalities (of the 564) statewide that use this form of government, which is only available to municipalities with less than 12,000 at the time of adoption.
 The governing body is comprised of a Mayor and a Township Council, with all positions elected at-large on a partisan basis as part of the November general elections.
 The Mayor is elected directly by the voters to a four-year term of office.
 The four members of the Township Council are elected to serve three-year terms on a staggered basis, with either one or two seats up for election each year.

-This governing body, comprised of five members, oversees the operation of the township, passing resolutions and ordinances, as well as assessing and collecting taxes.
+The governing body oversees the operation of the township, passing resolutions and ordinances, as well as assessing and collecting taxes.
 Meetings of the Mayor and Township Council are held on a monthly basis and are open to the public.
 All Legislative powers of the Township are exercised by the Mayor and Council.

-As of 2025, the Mayor of Logan Township is Democrat Frank W. Minor, whose term of office ends December 31, 2023.
-Members of the Logan Township Council are Deputy Mayor Bernadine E. Jackson (D, 2024), Doris Hall (D, 2022), Christopher Morris (D, 2023) and Arthur Smith (D, 2022).
+As of 2025, the Mayor of Logan Township is Democrat Frank W. Minor, whose term of office ends December 31, 2027.
+Members of the Logan Township Council are Deputy Mayor Bernadine E. Jackson (D, 2027), Shleema Lawry (D, 2025), Christopher Morris (D, 2026) and Arthur Smith (D, 2025).